rust-embedded/debugonomicon/src/overview.md

 To debug with the JLink device you run the `JLinkGDBServer` command with the specified device, speed, and interface.
 For example, `JLinkGDBServer -device DEVICE -speed 4000 -if SWD`.
 You can then launch a GDB instance with the appropriate command for your target (eg. `arm-none-eabi-gdb BINARY.elf`) and connect to the GDB server using `target remote localhost:2331` (specifying the default JLinkGDBServer port).

 A common gotcha with JLinkGDBServer is interrupts not firing.
 If you experience this issue then add `monitor reset` to the end of your GDB initialization commands.
+You can also enable semihosting and print to stdout with `monitor semihosting enable` and `monitor semihosting IOClient 2` respectively.

 ### [ARM DAPLink]